hmunfru/fiware-sdc/doc/installation-guide.rst

 	yum install fiware-sdc

-or specifying the version
+and the latest version will be installed.
+In order to install a specific version

 .. code::

 	yum install fiware-sdc-{version}-1.noarch

-to install a specific SDC version where {version} could be "2.6.0"
+where {version} being the specific version to be installed

+The SDC installation via script does not include either Chef server installation nor the Puppet Installation.
+To perform these installation please refer to the corresponding sections included in this guide.

 Install SDC from source
 -----------------------